-It’s always exciting to start a new company or to start a business in a new state, so congratulations!
+It’s always exciting to start a new company or a business in a new state, so congratulations!

-In this article, I’ll cover the basics of what a Limited Liability Company (LLC) is, what benefits you receive when you start an LLC in the state of New York rather than choosing a different corporate business structure and then tell you everything you need to know about how to form an LLC.
+In this article, I’ll cover the basics of what a Limited Liability Company (LLC) is, what benefits you receive when you start an LLC in the state of New York rather than a different corporate business structure, and then I'll tell you everything you need to know about how to form an LLC.

 Table of Contents

 A New York LLC is a Limited Liability Company formed in the state of New York that is governed by the laws, regulations, and statutes of the state of New York.

 There are several advantages to choosing a New York LLC as opposed to other business structures, such as an S corporation, C corporation, sole proprietor, sole trader, or partnership.